adjust/shrimp/README.md

     $ gem install shrimp

-### pantomjs
+### Phantomjs

-    See http://phantomjs.org/download.html on how to install phatomjs
+    See http://phantomjs.org/download.html on how to install phantomjs

 ## Usage